Scarabol/rock-raiders-web/README.md

 ### Cosmetics

+- Raider scene entity position/rotation not correct when thrown by rocky
 - Mesh texture not shown for lava rockies
-- Show health number in vehicle tooltip
+- Show health percentage in vehicle tooltip
 - Play vehicle SFX when tooltip is shown
 - Make tooltips stay on screen and follow cursor
 - Numbers above ticking dynamite are not shown correctly sometimes